 Fortunately, there are several financing options for contracting businesses.

-What is Contractor Financing?
+What is contractor financing?

 Contractor financing includes a range of small business loans and other lending products that help contracting businesses get the capital they need to complete jobs and get paid.
 These loans improve cash flow by allowing contractors to either access capital at a faster pace or defer payment for expenses.
 It’s an alternative funding source for industries that have a much tougher time accessing traditional financing, and are also paid on the back-end of projects once the work is completed.